pokt-foundation/relay-meter/README.md

 # Relay Meter

-The Relay Meter collects relay data from Influx DB, as well as serves it to toehr backend services via a REST API.
+The Relay Meter collects relay data from Influx DB, as well as serves it to other backend services via a REST API.

 ## Pre-Commit Installation